Breast Reconstruction Surgeon Bakersfield and Orange Co

 Reconstruction of a breast that has been removed due to cancer or other disease is one of the most rewarding surgical procedures available today.
 New medical techniques and devices have made it possible for surgeons to create a breast that can closely match a natural breast in form and appearance.
 Breast reconstruction surgery is often possible immediately following a mastectomy, so the patient wakes up with a breast mound already in place, having been spared the experience of seeing herself with no breast at all.

 But bear in mind that post-mastectomy breast reconstruction is not a simple procedure.
 There are often many options to consider as you and your doctor explore what’s best for you.
 The following information about breast reconstruction surgery will give you a basic understanding of the entire process — when this surgery is appropriate, how it’s done, and what kind of results you can expect.
-To schedule a free consultation with board-certified plastic surgeon Dr. Daneshmand, call 949-359-8397 today.
+To schedule a consultation with board-certified plastic surgeon Dr. Daneshmand, call 949-359-8397 today.

 What is a Breast Reconstruction?